revmischa/awsgod/index.md

 * [Create RPMs](https://github.com/revmischa/lazyaws/tree/master/rpm) for instance configuration, dependencies, provisioning.
 * [Use Udo](https://github.com/revmischa/udo), a simple command-line interface for defining clusters and roles for instances using AutoScaling groups.
 Define packages to install and generate reusable cloud-init scripts for each cluster and role.
 * Create CloudWatch lambdas and alerts for monitoring and notifications.
-* Consolidate disparate services into PostgreSQL, which can act as your [pubsub message passing server](https://github.com/revmischa/pgnotify-demos), [full-text search](http://www.postgresql.org/docs/9.3/static/tsearch2.html) (still using ElasticSearch? for shame...), [JSONB](https://www.depesz.com/2014/03/25/waiting-for-9-4-introduce-jsonb-a-structured-format-for-storing-json/) for document stores and much much more.
-You are using PostgreSQL, right?
+* Consolidate disparate services into PostgreSQL, which can act as your [pubsub message passing server](https://github.com/revmischa/pgnotify-demos), [full-text search](http://www.postgresql.org/docs/9.3/static/tsearch2.html) (still using ElasticSearch? how quaint!), [JSONB](https://www.depesz.com/2014/03/25/waiting-for-9-4-introduce-jsonb-a-structured-format-for-storing-json/) for document stores and much much more.
+You *are* using PostgreSQL, right?

 ### What I Won't Do For you
 * Configure your Oracle license